PKUfjh/molecular_simulation/README.md

 # molecular_simulation
-This is my homework of molecular simulation course taught by Mohan Chen
+This is my homework of molecular simulation course taught by Prof. Mohan Chen